|

 but these days there are many fewer hotel cats, and information

-on both past and present ones seems to be hard to come by.
+on both past and present ones seems hard to come by.

 If you would like to comment please contact me,